Theta-graph and diffeomorphisms of some 4-manifolds

-\subsection{Graph surgery}
+\subsection{$\Theta$-graph surgery}

-We take an embedding $\Gamma\to X$ of a labeled, edge-oriented graph $\Gamma$.
-The homotopy class of this embedding can be represented as $\Gamma(g_1,g_2,\ldots,g_{3k})$ ($g_i\in\pi$) for the $\C[\pi]$-decoration given by the $\pi$-valued holonomy for each edge.
+We take an embedding $\Theta\to X$ of a labeled, edge-oriented trivalent graph $\Theta$.
+The homotopy class of this embedding can be represented as $\Theta(g_1,g_2,g_3)$ ($g_i\in\pi$) for the $\C[\pi]$-decoration given by the $\pi$-valued holonomy for each edge.
 We consider that this expression also represents an embedded graph.

-We put an $(n+1)$-dimensional Hopf link at the middle of each edge, as in Figure~\ref{fig:G-to-Y-link}.
-For some choice of dimensions of spheres on edges, the embedded graph is decomposed into $2k$ Y-shaped components (Type I and II).
+We put an $(n+1)$-dimensional Hopf link of oriented spheres $S^{n-1}$ and $S^1$ at the middle of each edge, as in Figure~\ref{fig:theta-to-Y-link}.
+Here the spheres are oriented so that their linking number is $+1$.
+Then the two vertices of $\Theta$ give two disjoint Y-shaped components {\it Y-graphs} of Type I and II.

-We take small closed tubular neighborhoods of these objects and denote them by $V^{(1)},V^{(2)},\ldots,V^{(2k)}$.
+We take small closed tubular neighborhoods of these objects and denote them by $V_1$ and $V_2$.
 They form a disjoint union of handlebodies embedded in $X$.
-A Type I handlebody is diffeomorphic to the handlebody obtained from an $(n+1)$-ball by attaching two 1-handles and one $(n-1)$-handle in a standard way.
-A Type II handlebody is diffeomorphic to the handlebody obtained from an $(n+1)$-ball by attaching one 1-handle and two $(n-1)$-handles in a standard way.
+A Type I Y-graph gives a handlebody (of Type I) which is diffeomorphic to the handlebody obtained from an $(n+1)$-ball by attaching two 1-handles and one $(n-1)$-handle in a standard way, namely, along unknotted unlinked standard attaching spheres in the boundary of the disk.
+A Type II Y-graph gives a handlebody (of Type II) which is diffeomorphic to the handlebody obtained from an $(n+1)$-ball by attaching one 1-handle and two $(n-1)$-handles in a standard way.